BlueWinds/BrothelS.im/README.md

 See all those lines starting in "//"?
 Those are comments, if you hadn't guessed.
 They explain things.
 When you create your own girl, **remove all the comments from base.js**.
 I will not upload girls that still contain them, and it's not my job to strip them out for you.

+Check your file's syntax!
+I recommend something like http://javascriptlint.com/online_lint.php - just copy-paste the whole contents of the file into that box, and it will point out any problems.
+Smokey the Bear: Only YOU can prevent swirly screens of death.

 When you're done editing base.js and adding all the images you want to the images folder, there's just one more step before you can test the girl.
 In "content/girls", open up girlList.js.
 I assume you can see the list of girls at the top.
 Add your *folder name* to the list.

 As a general rule of thumb, resize images so they're less than 150kb, and 600x600 or smaller.
 I want to keep the game size down!
 Hi-res pictures do no good when they're jammed into one corner of the screen. ;)